Chromatophore/HP48-Superchip/investigations/quirk_i.md

 	retclrc
 ```

 Now, the astute amonst you may have noticed something.
 That would be that saucy little comment: "I changes permanently".
-This subroutine definately updates I has it iterates over the write - which is very much at odds with expectations.
+This subroutine definately updates I as it iterates over the write - which is very much at odds with expectations.
 This routine starts with d0 pointing at the initial register (v0) and d1 pointing at what I was pointing at but in calculator memory.
-The loop reads a byte from location d0, and saves it into d1, reads the base pointer out of d0 into C then saves it back into d0 (because we replaced it with the data we saved).
-Then it checks if C >= A, you'll note that the last instruction of copysetup puts a copy of our end pointer into A - we do this because we can't check d0 vs d1 directly.
+The loop reads a byte from location d0, and saves it into d1, reads the base pointer out of d0 into C then saves it back into d0 (because we swapped it with the data we wanted to save).
+Then it checks if C >= A; you'll note that the last instruction of copysetup puts a copy of our end pointer into A - we do this because we can't check d0 vs d1 directly.
 Then, if this check fails, it knows it hasn't written the last byte of data yet, and it adds 2 (nibbles) to the pointers, moves the r0 value (which is I) to C, increases it with the X field (3 low nibbles) so it can crash the program out if this overflows 0xFFF, then stuffs the result back into r0.

 The quirks test program we use, it turns out, has a fatal flaw.
 If you're any good at loop analysis you'll have noticed that, unlike the behavior on the VIP, while this code does change I, it will not increase it one the final time when it completes, as the loop will exit from the brge - skipping the add 2 and saving to I.